New central bank harmony has markets changing their tune

 SEB's Peterson said the end of central bank largesse would be a big change, but that "as long as they do it in a transparent way and with good care for the markets, it is natural".

-(Additional reporting by Jamie McGeever and Vikram Subhedar; Editing by Kevin Liffey)
+Additional reporting by Jamie McGeever and Vikram Subhedar; Editing by Kevin Liffey